 Multi-tenant architecture offers several benefits for businesses looking to move their applications to the cloud or deploy SaaS solutions.
 Some of the most notable advantages include:

 With one application being able to serve multiple tenants, companies can easily scale up or down quickly and efficiently without managing multiple dedicated systems.
-This makes it much easier to accommodate seasonal spikes in demand or adjust usage based on customer needs.
+This scalability makes it much easier to accommodate seasonal spikes in demand or adjust usage based on customer needs.